AllisonMarquesSouza/nunesSport/README.md

 # Nunes Sports API

-This API to allow the criation, listing, filters, updates and deletion products of company fictitious Nunes Sports.
+This API allows the creation, listing, filters, updates, and deletion of products of the company fictitious Nunes Sports.

 ## Technologies used

 - **Java**: Language of Programming.
-- **Spring Boot**: Framework to build Aplications Java.
+- **Spring Boot**: Framework to build Applications Java.
 - **MySQL**: Data Base relational.
-- **Flyway**: Manegement of migrations of data base tables.
+- **Flyway**: Manegement of migrations of database tables.
-- **Lombok**: Library to reduce the code at some parts.
+- **Lombok**: The library will reduce the code in some parts.
 - **OpenAPI (Swagger)**: To document the API.

 ## Features API

-1. **Create product**: ADD a new product in data base.
+1. **Create product**: ADD a new product in the data database.
 2. **List all products**: Return all products registered.
 3. **Filter products**: Filter products by name or description agreed with params.
-4. **Find by code (UUID)**: Return details specifics of product using the code unique.
+4. **Find by code (UUID)**: Return details and specifics of the product using the unique code.
-5. **Update product**: Update the information of a product that ever exist.
+5. **Update product**: Update a product's information that ever exists.
-6. **Delete product**: Delete one product of data base.
+6. **Delete product**: Delete one product of database.

 ## Endpoints API